Sexton leads Alabama's 2nd-half surge to beat No. 16 Auburn

 Associated Press

-The Crimson Tide trailed 41-31 at halftime but started the second half on a 28-3 run.
-The stretch was keyed by three consecutive 3s by Sexton.
+The Crimson Tide started the second half on a 28-3 run keyed by three consecutive 3s by Sexton.
 Alabama's surge put the Tigers away early in the half, and the Crimson Tide (19-14) outscored Auburn 50-22 after the break.

+"I didn't raise my voice," Alabama coach Avery Johnson said.
+"I used understandable English, no bad words, and we just talked about how we needed to improve in the second half, and they did it."

 Mustapha Heron led Auburn (25-7) with 18 points, 11 of which came in the first half.
 Desean Murray scored 15 points, all in the first half.
 The Tigers moved the ball well on offense and drilled seven 3s in the first half.

-By the time halftime hit, it was all Sexton.
+By the time halftime arrived, it was all Sexton.
 The freshman scored 21 second-half points.
 The performance came after he scored 27 points and hit the game-winning shot against Texas A&M on Thursday.

 Auburn's shooting struggles continued.
 Jared Harper finished 2 of 11 with seven points.
 Bryce Brown shot 1-for-8 from beyond the arc.
 The Tigers shot just 24 percent in the second half and 1-for-14 from 3-point range.